Why do Americans arrange their funerals in life

 “There were cakes and wine for the guests and a drip for Jessica.
 Her niece read emails from people who were unable to attend the funeral in person.
 Her husband said that when he met her, he did not know that she would become the love of his life.
 We gathered around the piano and sang Cosmic Strangeness.
 Her doctor said that he had never had a patient who would do something like that, ”said a friend of the girl.

 “We live in such a terrifyingly death-denying culture.
-I have had family members who refused to talk to me when my college roommate was dying because it was too painful a topic.
+I had family members who refused to talk to me when my college roommate was dying because it was too sensitive a topic.
 When I was diagnosed with a fatal cancer, I had friends who insisted that I would survive and who made me feel like I would let them down if I didn't.
 We describe the natural and inevitable end of life as “losing the battle”.
 Yet I am well aware that the treatment did not prevent my death.
 It was just postponed for another day, ”- shared his opinion of Jessica's friend, who met her in a support group for cancer patients.

 After her party, Jessica lived for some more time, after which she left, leaving a good memory of herself.

 "If I ever get the opportunity to throw the same party, I will definitely do it," admitted a friend of Jessica.

 Another cancer patient, John Shields, decided to do medical euthanasia, but before that he threw a gorgeous party.
 He and his girlfriend gave each other farewell gifts.

 Despite the fact that people are still very wary of such events, "funeral" parties are gaining popularity and may soon become an integral part of life.